△ Members of PLAY-LAB, an in-house venture program team of CJ OliveNetworks

 During the in-house contest held for a month in February for the selection of ideas for PLAY-LAB, about 40 ideas were submitted.
 Two ideas were finally selected after a document screening process and competitive presentations.
 The selected ideas are ”BISKIT,” a service platform for lifestyle management and improvement, and “SkyCherry,” which is an asset management platform based on the blockchain.
 The two teams are currently realizing in detail their ideas through a mentoring program and an exclusive accelerator.

-The company will verify the commercial feasibility of the PLAY-LAB ideas by having external experts and executives uate them in December.
-It will then decide whether to new start-ups through a spin-off or to commercialize the ideas in-house.
+The company will verify the commercial feasibility of the PLAY-LAB ideas by having external experts and executives evaluate them in December.
+It will then decide whether to create new start-ups through a spin-off or to commercialize the ideas in-house.
 The company will continue supporting them for their successful commercialization.

 The PLAY-LAB team will get a high performance assessment, acknowledging their efforts made even if their businesses do not succeed at the end of their activities.
 Even if they fail after the spin-off, they will have the opportunity to join the company again.
 This is to encourage the team members to take up challenges creatively without having to fear the possibility of failure.
 This is why PLAY-LAB is expected to bring in changes and innovation to the company’s overall corporate culture.